Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand how minor (equitable) interests in registered land are protected and prioritised.
-As you revise this article, focus on:
+For SQE1, you are required to understand how minor (equitable) interests in registered land are protected and prioritised, with a focus on the following syllabus points:

 • the distinction between legal and equitable (minor) interests in registered land